 “Comparison is the thief of joy” is an old saying that’s been Instagrammed, retweeted and pinned many a time — the reason obviously being it resonates with so many.
 But in a cruel twist of fate, people often find themselves doing exactly that (and, ironically, on these very platforms).

-“It’s unfortunate, but we live in a culture that fosters competition and individualism over community and collectivism — and this certainly doesn’t exclude parents,” says Rebecca Schrag Hershberg, Ph.D., author of “The Tantrum Survival Guide.”
+“It’s unfortunate, but we live in a culture that fosters competition and individualism over community and collectivism — and this certainly doesn’t exclude parents,” says Rebecca Schrag Hershberg, clinical psychologist and author of “The Tantrum Survival Guide.”
 “There will always be another child who is smarter, more athletic, more talented, more obedient than yours, as well as kids who aren’t as smart, athletic, talented, obedient as yours.
 But comparing your kids to others is never a good idea, and bucking this trend requires intentionality and practice.”

 According to Hershberg, when parents compare their kids to others, they wind up making them feel “less than” their peers.